kedro-org/kedro/docs/source/nodes_and_pipelines/pipeline_introduction.md

 #### Creating custom templates

-It is your responsibility to create functional Cookiecutter templates for custom modular pipelines.
-Please ensure you understand the basic structure of a modular pipeline.
-Your template should render to a valid, importable Python module containing a `create_pipeline` function at the top level that returns a `Pipeline` object.
+It is your responsibility to create functional Cookiecutter templates for custom pipelines.
+Please ensure you understand the basic structure of a pipeline.
+Your template should render to a valid, importable Python module containing a
+`create_pipeline` function at the top level that returns a `Pipeline` object.
 You will also need appropriate `config` and `tests` subdirectories that will be copied to the project `config` and `tests` directories when the pipeline is created.
 The `config` and `tests` directories need to follow the same layout as in the default template and cannot